Relationships and housing ( 8.28.0. )

 See also 11.1.54 Joint ownership of property

-22. A married couple where either, or both partners have Entitled Status may apply to the Housing Department to be allocated a States flat or house, but the Department only has a responsibility to house persons over pension age, the disabled, or couples with a child or children.
+22. A married couple where either, or both partners have Entitled Status may apply to the a Social Housing provider for a flat or a house, but the Social Housing provider only has a responsibility to house persons over pension age, the disabled, or couples with a child or children.
 In addition applicants are means-tested and therefore those persons with incomes above a certain level will be ineligible for assistance.

 23. Married couples are normally given a joint tenancy, and there is equal responsibility on both partners to pay the rent due.

-24. Sometimes the Housing Department will prefer the wife to be the tenant if the husband has no Entitled Status.
+24. Sometimes the Social Housing provider will prefer the wife to be the tenant if the husband has no Entitled Status.
 This gives her more security if the husband leaves or tries to get her to leave.

 25. See paragraph 14